-- Leave enough clearance in front of the rack to enable you to open the front door completely (~25 inches) and approximately 30 inches of clearance in the back of the rack to allow for sufficient airflow and ease in servicing. - This product is not suitable for use with visual display work place devices according to §2 of the the German Ordinance for Work with Visual Display Units.
+- Leave enough clearance in front of the rack to enable you to open the front door completely (~25 inches) and approximately 30 inches of clearance in the back of the rack to allow for sufficient airflow and ease in servicing.

+- This product is for installation only in a Restricted Access Location (dedicated equipment rooms, service closets and the like). - This product is not suitable for use with visual display work place devices according to §2 of the the German Ordinance for Work with Visual Display Units.